Alex-Bonilla-Dev/Java/README.md

-"In this repository will have all of java"
+"This repository contains all the material I've covered in Java."